 In addition to expanding the beverage portfolio to include alcoholic beverages, the next opportunity lies in innovation of the food products served in its stores.
 Many of Starbucks’ global competitors position themselves as not only coffee outlets but also more like cafes.
 Innovation in food is specifically important for Starbucks to establish foothold in emerging markets or where the coffee drinking culture is in its nascent stage.
 In many Asian and Latin American countries, coffee drinking is a mealtime ritual, where the importance of food consumption is high.
 To consolidate in such markets, having a differentiated food offering in its stores will be critical for Starbucks.

 Consistency in the brand experience: Starbucks puts a lot of emphasis on recreating similar levels of brand experience in each of its stores across the world.
 The attention to detail to achieve this is commendable.
-But, recreating the brand experience needs to tie-in strongly with the specific country’s culture.
+But, recreating the brand experience needs to tie-in strongly with the specific country’s culture and practices.

 Starbucks is not a stranger to creating a coffee drinking experience or even educating a consumer segment in how to drink coffee outside home and work.
 But the concept of cultural differences in terms of how time is spent outside and for what activities need to drive the local marketing strategies for the brand.
 So, if the core brand values is to create a third place to have a coffee, meet and greet your friends and have a relaxed experience, then these experiences should match with the local culture.